KiranKondabolu/tf-aws/README.md

-Welcome to the - red means removed :)
+welcome to tf in 21 days
-We are using branches and pull requests to track changes!
+we are using branches and pull requests to track changes.